Print Page

 Page Information, Citing and Disclaimer

 Cite This Page (APA): University of York.
-(2015, August 5).
-How Our Ancestors Turned Disability into Advantage.
+(2015, August 5 - Last revised: 2024, April 24).
+How Our Ancestors Turned Disability Into Advantage.
 Disabled World.
-Retrieved April 18, 2024 from www.disabled-world.com/disability/ancestors.php
+Retrieved December 10, 2024 from www.disabled-world.com/disability/ancestors.php

-Permalink: <a href="https://www.disabled-world.com/disability/ancestors.php">How Our Ancestors Turned Disability into Advantage</a>: New evolutionary theory explains how small populations of early humans survived, despite increased chance of hereditary disabilities being passed to offspring.
+Permalink: <a href="https://www.disabled-world.com/disability/ancestors.php">How Our Ancestors Turned Disability Into Advantage</a>: New evolutionary theory explains how small populations of early humans survived, despite increased chance of hereditary disabilities being passed to offspring.